ritishpaul/ritish_blog/_posts/Articles/2020-08-04-Printed-Circuit-Board.markdown

 #### Substrate

 The base material of a PCB is often fiberglass which is given the name "FR4.
-Characteristics for this material include its rigidness and thickness, while also being flexible.
+Characteristics for this material include its rigidness and thickness, while also remaining flexible.
 Cheaper versions of this are made with other materials like epoxy or phenolics and lack the durability of FR4.

 #### Copper

-After the FR4, the next layer is a think copper foil that is lamented onto the board with heat and adhesive.
-Copper is a component due to its obvious conductive ability, with it having the best conductivity amongst metals.
+After the FR4, the next layer is a thin copper foil that is lamented onto the board with heat and adhesive.
+Copper is a used component due to its obvious conductive ability, with it having the best conductivity amongst metals.

 #### Soldermask

 This layer on top of the copper foil is what gives the PCB its recognizable green color.
-It is a protective layer of thin polymer that is applied on the top and bottom of the PCB.
-Its function is to protect the copper from oxidation and prevent accidental contact with other metal or conductive areas.
+Soldermask is a protective layer of thin polymer that is applied on the top and bottom of the PCB.
+Its function is to protect the copper from oxidation and prevent accidental contact with other metals or conductive areas.

 #### Silkscreen

 The final layer of a PCB is the white silkscreen that is applied on top of the soldermask.
 Silkscreen adds the letters, numbers, and symbols, to the device that allows the user to better understand the board.
-It is often used as labels to indicate the function of a pin and can come in almost every color.
+It is often used as labels to indicate the function of a pin and can come in almost any color.

 ## Different Types of PCBs

 ![Multi Layered PCB](/ritish_blog/images/multilayeredPCB.jpg)
 ##### Source: Agile Circuit Co., Ltd

 PCBs come in different versions with the most basic type being the single layered original board that has been previously talked about in this article.
-Research and development of this device have created multi and double layered versions.
-Essentially, these boards laminated multiple copper layers to two or more substrate layers which made it possible to add more electrically dense components.
+Research and development of this device have created double and multi layered versions.
+Essentially, these boards have multiple copper layers laminated to two or more substrate layers, making it possible to add more electrically dense components.
 Thus, you can create even more powerful devices using these modified boards and if it breaks, you can simply buy a new one instead of attempting to repair it due to its affordability.

 ## Conclusion